antirez/zx2040/README.md

 You need either:

 * A Pimoroni Tufty 2040.

-or...

-* Any other suitable Pico + display + 5 buttons combination.
+* Or, any other suitable Pico + display + 5 buttons combination.

 and...

-* A piezo speaker if you want audio.
+* A piezo speaker if you want audio support.

 This project only supports ST77xx displays so far.
 They are cheap and widespread, and they work well and exist in different qualities: TFT, IPS, and so forth.